Idea Validation Checklist

 Why Non-Validated Ideas are a Problem

-Here are some reasons why product design teams should validate ideas before developing it into a finished product.
+Here are some reasons why product design teams should validate ideas before developing them into a finished product.

 - Ideas may lead to no improvements for both the business and the customers.
 In other words, perhaps the ideas have no measurable improvements.